 Note: This figure shows the map of a market that includes two distinct urban areas that are close to each other.
 The comunas of Iquique and Alto Hospicio illustrate how two urban areas are joined when they are close enough at some point.
-The outer limit represents the buffer around the urban area defined by the joined polygons and defines the borders of the market.
+The outer (dashed) line corresponds to the limit of the buffer, which is added around the joined urban polygons, and defines the borders of the market.

-Assigning schools to markets (F^m)
+1.2 Assigning schools to markets (F^m)

-We use administrative data to collect the list of all schools that are categorized as urban and have matriculation in the first grade between the years 2005-2011.
-Specifically we take all urban schools with an educational code codigo ensenanza of 110, which indicates regular primary education, that are classified as urban by The Ministry of Education, and have some students matriculated in the first grade.
-In 2011, for example, there were 8740 schools that were providers of primary education services and 4,503 were urban and had at least one student in first grade.
+I use administrative data to collect the list of all schools that are categorized as urban and have matriculation in the first grade between the years 2005-2016.
+Specifically, I take all urban schools with an educational code codigo ensenanza of 110, which indicates regular primary education, that are classified as urban by The Ministry of Education, and have some students matriculated in the first grade.
+In 2011, for example, there were 7,854 schools that were providers of primary education services and 4,495 were urban and had at least one student in first grade.